Hole Saw Size Chart | Wood, Metal, Plastic, & More

 Do all hole saws use the same arbor?

 No, not all hole saws use the same arbor.
 An arbor might only work with a specific brand of hole saw, especially if it has an incorporated shank.
-Premium hole saw brands typically come equipped with universal arbors that can be used with drill bits from any manufacturer.
+In my experience with premium hole saw brands, they usually have universal arbors that are compatible with drill bits from any manufacturer.

 Conclusion